 (Produced by Bobbie Thomas)

-This one is popular with folks online who like to make fun of "bad" album art...
-I'm not sure where or when this was recorded -- some folks say Ms. Lynn was from around Chicago -- but I love the band name.
-Ms. Lynn had kind of a Dolly Parton thing going on with her wardrobe, and the matching lightning-bolt outfits of the boys in the band are a sight to behold as well.
-She sang about half the songs on the album, letting each of the band members -- John Beke, Wayne Douglas, Joe Nelson and Leon Wilson -- all sing lead on one song as well.
+This one is popular with folks online who like to make fun of "bad" album art... but that's their problem, not mine.
+I'm not sure where or when this was recorded -- some folks say Ms. Lynn was from around Chicago -- and I did find some info about gigs she played in the area.
+She had kind of a Dolly Parton thing going on with her wardrobe, and the matching lightning-bolt outfits of the boys in the band are a sight to behold as well.
+Great band name, too.
+Lynn sang about half the songs on the album, while also letting each of the band members -- John Beke, Wayne Douglas, Joe Nelson and Leon Wilson -- sing lead on one song as well.
 Lynn sings in kind of a milky, Lynn Anderson-esque countrypolitan style -- from the looks of things I'd guess this came out in the early '80s, possibly the late, late '70s, but I'm not totally sure either way.
 Anyone out there have more info about this album?

 Toni Lynn "Toni Lynn" (Tanglewood Records, 19--?)
 (LP)